-On grounds of privilege;
+- On grounds of privilege

-Because another statute excludes the evidence that would be contained in the answer; or
+- Because another statute excludes the evidence that would be contained in the answer, or

-Because the court rules that the question need not be answered.
+- Because the court rules that the question need not be answered

-The inferences that can be drawn
+What inferences can be drawn?

-However, such inferences cannot be drawn in respect of a case to answer against the accused.
-This is because applications for no case to answer are normally made at the conclusion of the prosecution evidence.
-Therefore, those are considered some time before the accused has had any opportunity to present his case and give live evidence in court.
+Inference can be drawn from a person’s silence in court only in respect of his guilt.
+It cannot be used to effectively boost the prosecution’s case.
+Nor can it be used in the prosecution’s application for ‘no case to answer’, because applications for no case to answer are normally made at the conclusion of the prosecution evidence (before the accused has had any opportunity to present his case and give live evidence in court).

-- That the accused has a right not to give evidence but he has been warned that a failure to do so may lead to the jury drawing inferences.
+- That the accused has a right not to give evidence but he has been warned that a failure to do so may lead to the jury drawing inferences

-A failure to give evidence cannot on its own prove guilt but it can assist in deciding whether the accused is guilty.
+- A failure to give evidence cannot on its own prove guilt but it can assist in deciding whether the accused is guilty

-If a reason for not testifying has been put forward by the accused, the jury should consider it and if accepted not draw any inferences.
-However, if rejected, they may draw an inference but are not obliged to do so.
+- If a reason for not testifying has been put forward by the accused, the jury should consider it and if accepted not draw any inferences.
+However, if rejected, they may draw an inference but are not obliged to do so

-If the jury concludes that the only sensible explanation for the decision not to testify is that he has no answer or no answer that would stand up to cross-examination, then it would be open to the jury to hold against him his failure to give evidence.
-It is for the jury to decide whether it is fair to do so.
+- If the jury concludes that the only sensible explanation for the decision not to testify is that he has no answer or no answer that would stand up to cross-examination, then it would be open to the jury to hold against him his failure to give evidence.
+It is for the jury to decide whether it is fair to do so

 It is therefore clear that a jury cannot lawfully convict solely on the basis of the accused’s silence at trial.
 Nevertheless, such a refusal to testify could be used to support the evidence of the prosecution against him and lead to conviction.